gammasoft71/Examples_wxWidgets/src/Applications/Application/README.md

 # Application

-The classic first application "Hello World" with wxApp.
+Shows how to create a simple wxWidgets application with wxApp.

 ## Source